Skip to content

 Primary work

-Onboarding scheduling, milestone tracking, slip-risk surfacing
+Ramp-up scheduling, milestone tracking, slip-risk surfacing

 Coverage

-Sub-enterprise onboarding (threshold configurable)
+Sub-enterprise ramp-up (threshold adjustable)

 Will not do